JosephOkumu/ResumeChecker/README.md

 ## <a name="features">🔋 Features</a>

-👉 **Easy & convenient auth**: Handle authentication entirely in the browser using Puter.js—no backend or setup required.
+👉 **Easy & convenient auth**: Handle authentication entirely using Google Oauth.

-👉 **Resume upload & storage**: Let users upload and store all their resumes in one place, safely and reliably.
+👉 **Resume upload**: Let users upload their resumes in one place, safely and reliably.

 👉 **AI resume matching**: Provide a job listing and get an ATS score with custom feedback tailored to each resume.